 Credit Default Swaps.
 The "buyer" in a credit default contract is obligated to pay the "seller" a periodic stream of payments over the term of the contract in return for a contingent payment upon the occurrence of a credit event with respect to an underlying reference obligation.
 Generally, a credit event means bankruptcy, failure to pay or obligation acceleration.
 If a credit event occurs, the seller typically must pay the contingent payment to the buyer, which is typically the "par value" (full notional value) of the reference obligation.
 The contingent payment may be a cash settlement or physical delivery of the reference obligation in return for payment of the face amount of the obligation.
 The Fund may be either the buyer or seller in the transaction.
 If the Fund is a buyer and no credit event occurs, the Fund may lose its investment (or premium) and recover nothing.
-However, if a credit event occurs, the Fund receives a fixed rate of income throughout the term of the contract, which typically is between one month and five years, provided that no credit event occurs.
+However, if a credit event occurs, the buyer typically receives full notional value for a reference obligation that may have little or no value.
+As a seller, the Fund receives a fixed rate of income throughout the term of the contract, which typically is between one month and five years, provided that no credit event occurs.
 If a credit event occurs, the seller may pay the buyer the full notional value of the reference obligations.